shclarke007/bank_tech_test/README.md

-# bank_tech_test
+# Bank Tech Test

 ## Purpose
 Practice producing best code when there is minimal time pressure.
-Practice Object-Oriented design and my TDD skills
+Practice Object-Oriented design and my TDD skills.

 ## My approach
 Using the acceptance criteria I first started the challange by diagramming user interaction using UML interaction diagrams.
 Following the interaction diagram I created class diagrams to help me to identify my class attributes and methods.
 Through diagramming, I came up with four classes: